Yachtmaster Offshore course

 Yachtmaster courses are not for beginners.
-This six-day comprehensive high-level shore based course includes assessment papers and written examinations.
+This eleven-day comprehensive high-level theory and practical course includes assessment papers and written examinations.
 Candidates are advised that a considerable amount of private study and varied cruising experience is required in addition to the formal instruction provided.

 - Command of a vessel up to 24 meters in length